GLQL fields

 Confidential

-Description: Query issues by their visibility to project members.
+Description: Query issues or epics by their visibility to project members.

 Allowed value types: